Vorticode/solarite/docs/index.md

 document.body.append(new FancyText());
 ```

 ### Child Components

 Solarite makes it easy to compose complex UIs by combining smaller, reusable components.
-This approach promotes code reuse and maintainability.

 #### Passing Data to Child Components

-When one web component is embedded within another, its attributes and children are automatically passed as arguments to the constructor:
+When one web component is embedded within the html of another, its attributes and children are automatically passed as arguments to the constructor:

 ```javascript
 import h from './dist/Solarite.min.js';